unoti/arcprize2024/README.md

 ![challenge samples](doc/img/2024-06-25-11-48-13.png)

 ## Challenge description
+To get a feel for what the task is that we're testing, try doing the [introductory problems on the ArcPrize website](https://arcprize.org/).
+There are 6 introductory problems, try each one my selecting "Next".
+You can also [play with the entire train and test set yourself](https://arcprize.org/play), it's actually a very fun puzzle game.

 > The [Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI) benchmark](https://arcprize.org/) measures an AI system's ability to efficiently learn new skills.
 Humans easily score 85% in ARC, whereas the best AI systems only score 34%.
 The ARC Prize competition encourages researchers to explore ideas beyond LLMs, which depend heavily on large datasets and struggle with novel problems.

 > The objective of this competition is to create an algorithm that is capable of solving abstract reasoning tasks.
 Critically, these are novel tasks: tasks that the algorithm has never seen before.
 Hence, simply memorizing a set of reasoning templates will not suffice.